dpaleka/consistency-forecasting/README.md

 TODO we need to fix this schema, too many things are in `data/other`.

-Please install `pre-commit`, so the validation hooks in `hooks/` can check that all data in the validated directories is in the correct format.
 The script that validates the data is [`hooks/validate_jsonls.py`](hooks/validate_jsonls.py).
 The pre-commit hooks runs this on everything that is changed in the commit.
 To validate all data outside of the pre-commit hook process, execute the following command:
 ```